 Estimation of heterosis

 The degree of heterosis offers insight into the genetic diversity present between the parents of a cross and assists in selecting parents that can produce superior F1 hybrids to capitalize on hybrid vigor.
-Contemporary understanding defines heterosis as the combined effect of favorable gene interactions, including allelic and non-allelic interactions, as well as contributions from mitochondrial genes inherited from both parents.
-In self-pollinating crops such as wheat, where commercial hybrid seed production is challenging due to the absence of effective methods for producing hybrid seeds, the practical utilization of hybrid vigor remains limited.
+Contemporary understanding defines heterosis as the combined effect of favourable gene interactions, including allelic and non-allelic interactions, as well as contributions from mitochondrial genes inherited from both parents.
+In self-pollinating crops such as wheat, where commercial hybrid seed production is challenging due to the absence of effective methods for producing hybrid seeds, the practical utilization of hybrid Vigor remains limited.
 Consequently, heterosis itself may currently lack direct economic significance in such crops.

 For earliness traits, days to 50% flowering exhibited heterosis values ranging from –15.88 to 10.96% (Ha), –20.27 to 9.78% (Hb) and –7.32 to 18.89% (Hc), with several hybrids flowering markedly earlier than both parents.
 Particularly, hybrids such as Line X Tester A and Line Y × Tester B recorded the highest desirable negative heterosis, reflecting strong dominance effects for earliness.
 Similar heterotic patterns were earlier documented by Chaudhary et al. (2023) and Debashis et al. (2018).
 Days to maturity followed a comparable trend, with hybrids like L3 × T2 and L5 × T4 exhibiting earlier maturity, consistent with the findings of Chaudhary et al. (2023) and Gupta et al. (2022).